DonnyLe/Reversi/README.md

 An example of running the game is "side-length 8 machine-player strategy3 strategy2 human".
 Another example would be "human machine-player strategy3" (side-length is 4 in this case as default).

-## Making another View work with our Model and Controller.
+## Making Another View Work With our Model and Controller.
-We were able to fully implement our provider's view (including the features that we did not have).
+We were able to fully implement our provider's view (including the features that our view did not have).
-However, we did have to add more to
+However, we had to add a lot of methods in the ReversiController class.
+All of these new methods are seen in the ExtraFeaures interface and are only needed for the additional features that we did not have in our view.
+We also modified some parts of our model to work with our provider's view (does not break any functionality with our view).
+One change was we changed the input of startGame.
+Before, startGame would take in a sideLength.
+However, we changed it so the constructor takes in a sideLength.
+This was because after our provider's view is constructed, it tries to get the board array length of the model.
+However, in our old ReversiModel implementation, after the ReversiModel was constructed, it wouldn't have an array length (not untill startGame was called).
+We also modified the interface for IReversi based on the request of the people we sent our code to.
+One of the methods, copyBoard, returned a ReversiModel.
+However, they didn't have access to ReversiModel.
+To fix this, we simply removed it from the interface and made copyBoard private since the only time it is called is by the checkMove method.